BedrockHubIO/BedrockConnect-Serverlist/readme.md

 | Cora               | cora.land               |           |         | https://pack.bedrockhub.io/cora

 # What is the easiest way to add my server to the list?
-For this purpose we have provided a file.

 For this purpose, we have provided a [<strong>Serverpack.ZIP</strong>](https://github.com/BedrockHubIO/BedrockConnect-Serverlist/raw/New-method-for-Server-Owner/serverpack.zip) file.
 You can manage this file on your server.
 Please make a pull request to add your server to the list.
 Just add your server to the serverlist.json file at the very bottom.

 ```json